This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 - You must complete a gift aid form as evidence of your donation.

-*Example 5- ‘carry back’ tax relief.
+*Example 5- ‘carry back’ tax relief

 Davina, an associate dentist, decided to take a sabbatical to volunteer for the UK dental charity Bridge2Aid programme development team.